Once you have started OTBR Docker, form a Thread network and test its connectivity to the internet.

 OpenThread CLI prompt.

-- Start the POSIX CLI application to bring up an emulated node:
+Start the CLI application to bring up a simulated node:

 cd ~/openthread